Dissemination of prompt, unbiased information about region can become basis for future co-op – MFA (UPDATE)

 “This project will become a reliable, leading information source for global coverage of current events not only in the region but also in the world,” the spokesperson added.
 “One of the most significant issues in modern international relations is cooperation in the media sphere.”

-“We have witnessed how this cooperation played a big role during the 44-day second Karabakh war,” Abdullayeva said.
+“We have witnessed how this cooperation played a big role during the 44-day second Karabakh war [from late Sept. to early Nov.2020],” Abdullayeva noted.
 “The cooperation in the post-war period is also important, especially for Azerbaijan.”

-“Azerbaijan's foreign policy, built on its national interests, is aimed at ensuring peace, security and cooperation in the region and the world,” the spokesperson said.